ozzie-lam/rebyte-docs/callable/access-action-output.md

 * Function field in LLM action

 ## Accessing Output in Non-Javascript Code
-This is done by using the dot (.) like \{{ product.name \}}.
-Specific members of an array or tuple are accessed by using the .i notation, where i is a zero-based index.
-In dot notation variable can not be used after the dot (.).

 ```
 {{GET_PRODUCTS.0.name}}
 ```
+* Dot notation is used to access the output of previous actions
+* For array, you can use `0` to access the first element, `1` to access the second element, and so on
+* For complex control, see [Rebyte Template Language](/callable/prompt-template-language.md)

 Here are the full list of places where you can use the `{{ }}` syntax:
-* Prompt field in LLM action
+* Prompt/Instruction field in LLM action
 * URL field in HTTP action
 * URL field in Web Crawler action
 * File UUID field in File loader action